manishparihar948/my-first-flutter-code-statelessWidget/README.md

 # my-first-flutter-code-statelessWidget
-This is my first flutter statelessWidget code, created ninja id card
+This is my first flutter code, created ninja id card with stateless widget